Gmail Logo

 2013 – 2020

-Gmail has taken a simplification path, leaving the most important thing: the big red “M” in the form of an envelope.
-The designers considered the well-known symbol to be self-sufficient, so they removed the rest of the letters.
+Gmail has taken a path of simplification, leaving the most important thing: the big red “M” in the form of an envelope.
+The designers considered the well-known symbol self-sufficient, so they removed the remaining letters.
 This option was first used in a mobile application and only appeared on Google and Gmail sites.

 The Gmail graphic is shaped like a rectangle with rounded corners.
 It looks like a real postal mail envelope.
-Moreover, the logo shows the reverse side of the envelope because the middle lines “M” run along the closing flap’s edge.
+Moreover, the logo appears on the reverse side of the envelope because the middle “M” lines run along the edge of the closing flap.
 The similarity is emphasized by the gray shadows formed by the intersection of geometric shapes under the “M.”

-Another coincidence with the Google brand name is the color scheme because it is used to alternate multicolored letters.
-Now the palette is not so bright, although it is also diverse.
+Another coincidence with the Google brand name is the color scheme, which alternates multicolored letters.
+Now the palette is not as bright, though it is still diverse.
 It features four grays and two reds: Silver Sand, Gainsboro, Platinum, Bright Gray, Chinese Brown, and Jasper.
-This combination was needed by the developers to create a three-dimensional effect.
+The developers needed this combination to create a three-dimensional effect.

 2020 – today

-The current Gmail logo is a harmonious combination of short stripes in five colors, including blue, maroon, red, yellow, green.
-The emblem’s shape remains the same and looks like the letter “M,” repeating the contours of a standard mail envelope.
+The current Gmail logo is a harmonious combination of short stripes in five colors, including blue, maroon, red, yellow, and green.
+The emblem’s shape remains the same, resembling the letter “M” and repeating the contours of a standard mail envelope.
 But the designers removed the letter itself: they only strengthened the lines running along with it with color.
 Moreover, the stripes became not only more colorful but also wider.

 Font and Colors